ddella/ProxySQL/README.md

 ### Configure monitoring

 A username/password needs to be created on the **MariaDB servers** for monitoring purposes.
 We'll use `monitor/monitor`.
 The username needs only `USAGE` privileges to connect, ping and check read_only.
-The username needs also `REPLICATION CLIENT` privilege, if it needs to monitor replication log.
+It will also need `REPLICATION CLIENT` privilege, if it needs to monitor replication log.
 See this [link](https://proxysql.com/documentation/backend-monitoring/) for privileges needed.

 #### Execute the following commands on either 'master1' or 'master2'

-Make sure you create this username/password on the **MariaDB servers** and not on the ProxySQL!
+> Make sure you create this username/password on the **MariaDB servers** and not on the ProxySQL!
 You just need to create it on one of the master server.
 It will get replicated to the others.

 ```sql
 GRANT USAGE, REPLICATION CLIENT ON *.* TO 'monitor'@'172.31.1.0/255.255.255.0' IDENTIFIED BY 'monitor';